Meet The Fools

 Head of Customer Services & Community

 Stuart Watson (TMFTigger)Stuart spent several years as an Chartered Accountant, working in both auditing and corporate finance, before joining Fool UK in the dizzy dot com summer of 1999.
 A keen private investor, he started as a Foolish article writer, before somehow ending up the site’s editor in 2001.
-He’s performed similar roles since then, and currently edits Fool UK's two newsletter services.
+He’s performed a variety of roles since then, and currently works on Fool UK's two newsletter services.

 G A ChesterHaving served the required apprenticeship of a misspent youth, G A Chester began his working life as a horse-racing writer and private handicapper.
 He has subsequently worked as a writer and editor in a variety of fields, and began contributing to the Fool as a freelancer in 2010.
 His investing career has progressed from the mis-priced second favourite in the 2.30 at Ascot, through speculative small caps, to conservatively-run family firms and the occasional 'special situation'.